 Goal: Determine the effect of histotripsy on the mechanical integrity of treated bone in murine and canine models using real-world compression testing and computational Finite Element Analysis to validate further exploration into histotripsy as a safe treatment alternative for osteosarcoma.

 Motivation: Distal tibia fractures are associated with high rates of clinical complications and frequently result in long-term functional limitations.
-Factors from the event causing injury are understudied with respect to the long-term limitations caused by severe distal tibia fractures (Work of Garrett Bangert).
+Current measures of injury severity do not account for pathomechanical factors which contribute to persisting issues for clinical treatment and clinical prognosis (Work of Garrett Bangert).

 Analyzing the Morphology of Successful Anterior Cervical Discectomy and Surgical Site Fusions using X-Ray Imaging